 The Root of the Problem

 Tackling addiction without addressing its underlying sources is like putting a band-aid on a broken arm.
 Even if you are sober in the short term, the untreated conditions that made you turn to substances in the first place are still there.
-But if sobriety is your long-term goal, and you are willing to see it through, change is possible.
+But if sobriety is your long-term goal, and you are willing to see it through, change is possible and there is promise of success in addiction treatment.

 Attending therapy regularly to unpack and process your thoughts and behaviors is critical to long-term, sustainable sobriety.
 But beyond that, you must continue making that effort on your own time.
 Consider it mental and emotional homework: it’s not easy or pleasant, but it’s necessary to improve your overall state of wellbeing.